-When it comes to choosing her favorite artistic techniques, Linda Le Kniff struggles.
+When it comes to choosing her favorite artistic techniques, Linda Le Kinff struggles.
 She explains that each technique and medium depends greatly on her subject matter and she pulls from all her experiences to project the essence of what she’s painting.

-When she lived in Italy, however, Le Kniff found a rare passion in painting on wood paneling, and it became one of her favorite media.
+When she lived in Italy, however, Le Kinff found a rare passion in painting on wood paneling, and it became one of her favorite media.
 Italy is the place where she truly found herself as a painter and her memories from that time are especially fond.

 Le Kinff also expresses herself through watercolors or, more precisely, a mixing of greasy pastels, ink, and watercolor.
 She works without a model and her inspiration comes from travel, her dreams, reading, and her imagination.